Tag: mercy

 “…God displayed Jesus as the place of …”—Romans 3:25

 Sometimes writing too much takes away from the Scriptures.
 This is one of those times.
-Read again the passage from Romans with the knowledge or reminder that God had promised to die long before Israel (Jacob) was even born.
+Read again the passage from Romans with the or reminder that God had promised to die long before Israel (Jacob) was even born.

 ※Reflection※